 What makes Fishers Parks unique?

-At Fishers Parks, we work hard to offer something unique.
-The City of Fishers is blessed to have 24 beautiful parks properties that offer something for everyone, and our summer camp program is no different.
+At Fishers Parks, we work hard to offer a camp program that sets us apart from others in Central Indiana.
+The City of Fishers is fortunate to have 25 beautiful parks properties that offer something for everyone, and our summer camp program is no different.
 These parks and facility locations serve as the home base and backdrop to a majority of our camps.
-The Fishers Parks staff is made up of educators, event managers, nature and and STEAM enthusiasts, and so much more, and the collaboration of that team helps Fishers Parks annually offer a diverse set of camps, with themes in nature, art, messy and creative play, tech and STEAM, physical fitness, and more!
+The Fishers Parks staff is made up of educators, event managers, nature and STEAM enthusiasts, and so much more, and the collaboration of that team helps Fishers Parks annually offer a diverse set of camps, with themes in nature, art, messy and creative play, tech and STEAM, physical fitness, and more!

 What activities are offered at Fishers Parks?

 While we love educating kids about the natural world around us, Fishers Parks’ camps go beyond what a traditional parks and recreation department offers with a heavy focus in STEM and art.
 For camps based outdoors and in Fishers Parks, parents can expect their kids to bring home unique art projects, take part in fun and exciting science experiments, play new games with new friends, learn about wildlife in our area, and become closer with the great outdoors!
 Depending on which camps are chosen, some are more nature focused, and others are grounded in arts and culture, games, tech, creating at our makerspace, or life on our farm.
-We’re excited to further diversify our camp options in 2022 through partnerships with the Indianapolis Art Center, Snapology, Sewful Cheryl, and High Frequency Arts to bring a full lineup of camp options to the Fishers Parks Maker Playground!
-Additionally, we’re expanding our Fishers AgriPark summer camp program for offerings in farm animal care, farm equipment and operations, gardening and crops, and more!
+We’re excited to further diversify our camp options in 2024 through brand-new camps in junior lifeguarding and robotics.

 What is the camper-to-counselor ratio?